svsudipto/InterviewQuestions/README.md

 The weather right now is too hot to handle.
 Let's travel somewhere to cool off.

-We have the latitude of longitude of all districts of Bangladesh here:
+We have the latitude and longitude of all the districts of Bangladesh here:
 ```
 https://raw.githubusercontent.com/svsudipto/bangladesh-geojson/master/bd-districts.json
 ```